G0dsp/eye2eye/README.md

 Moreover, the tool now saves the results of these operations into a text file, facilitating convenient review and analysis of the collected information.

 In summary, Eye2Eye provides a comprehensive suite of methods for gathering data about a specific domain.
 It empowers cybersecurity professionals and cyber intelligence analysts to gain a holistic view of the digital infrastructure associated with that domain, enabling informed decision-making in the realm of cybersecurity.

+IMPORTANT YOU NEED TO USE HACKERTARGET API FOR THIS PROJECT TO HAVE A BETTER WORKING EXPERIENCE

+HAPPY HACKING!!!1